HeatherStoffels/Movie-List/README.md

 This project was created with React and also used redux, sagas, bootstrap, postgresql, and reactstrap.

 In the future I would like to work on some more styling.
-I would like the cards to display in columns and rows instead of a single vertical line.
+I would like the pages to have transitions.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).